 You can ask your learners to rate the overall training on a scale of 1 to 5, 1 being poor and 5 being outstanding.

 This will give you a fair idea of how your online training turned out.
-A majority of low ratings is an indication of your training failing to give the impact that you envisioned, and this provides you a chance to revisit it for a post mortem.
+A majority of low ratings indicate that your training failed to give the impact you envisioned, which provides you a chance to revisit it for a post-mortem.

-#9 Any Suggestions For Improvement That You’d Like to Share?
+#13.
+Any Suggestions for Improvement that You’d Like to Share?

-#10 Would You Recommend The Training To Your Colleagues?
+#14.
+Would You Recommend the Training to Your Colleagues?

-A willingness on the part of course participants to recommend your training readily to someone they know is another indication of its success.
+A willingness of course participants to recommend your training readily to someone they know is another indication of its success.
 A ‘Yes’ or ‘No’ response is most common for this kind of question.

 A high number of ‘Yes’ responses is an unmistakable sign that the training has lived up to everyone’s expectations – from planning to execution and reception.

 #15.
 Would You Love to Take a Course Like This Again?

 It is a simple ‘yes’ or ‘no’ question, but it can be a strong message indicating the success or failure of your course.

 A willingness to take similar courses in the future shows that your learners find the current course interesting and helpful.
 On the other hand, a negative response is a signal for you to revisit and examine what is wrong with the course.